 NOTE 3 – The maximum absolute value range of a decoded vertical or horizontal motion vector component is also constrained by profile and level limits as specified in Annex A or clause H.10.2.

-(To be confirmed) Add interpolation for "initial CPB removal delay offset".
+Add interpolation for "initial CPB removal delay offset".
 Modify C.4 as follows: